GNU ELPA - jinx

 There exist multiple alternative spell-checking packages for Emacs, most famously the builtin ispell.el and flyspell.el packages.
 The main advantages of Jinx are its automatic checking of the visible text, its sharp focus on performance and the ability to easily use multiple dictionaries at once.
 The following three alternative packages come closest to the behavior of Jinx.

-• jit-spell: Jinx UI borrows ideas from Augusto Stoffel's Jit-spell.
+• jit-spell: Jinx borrows ideas from Augusto Stoffel's Jit-spell.
 Jit-spell uses the less efficient Ispell process communication instead of Jinx's calling a native API.
 Since Jit-spell does not restrict spell checking to the visible text only, it may enqueue the entire buffer too eagerly for checking.
 This happens when scrolling around or when stealth font locking is enabled.
 For this reason, Jit-spell affected load and latency in my tests (issue on Github).

 • spell-fu: The idea to check words just in the visible text came from Campbell Barton's spell-fu package.
 Spell-fu is fast but incurs high memory overhead on account of its dictionary in a hash table.
 For languages with compound words and inflected word forms, this overhead magnifies (issue on Codeberg).
 By accessing the Enchant API directly, Jinx avoids any overhead.
 Jinx also benefits from the advanced spell-checker algorithms of Enchant (affixation, compound words, etc.).